Bilal-bit/project.repo/Readme.md

-I am creating a landing page for Odin projects
+I am creating a landing page for Odin projects.
 This page simply build using html and css